splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 Select an initial rollout environment to get data in
 ========================================================

-To get started with Splunk Observability Cloud, select an environment with a technology stack that supports the use of automatic discovery or the prepackaged integrations with cloud providers including AWS, Azure, and GCP.
+To get started with Splunk Observability Cloud, select an environment that supports the use of automatic discovery or the prepackaged integrations with cloud providers including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
 See :ref:`discovery_mode` and :ref:`get-started-connect` for detailed setup steps.

 If you do not have an environment that supports the use of automatic discovery or the cloud service provider integrations, the following sections include additional options for getting data in for specific use cases.
-You can also get an overview of getting data into Splunk Observability Cloud in the see :ref:`get-started-get-data-in` guide.
+You can also get an overview in the :ref:`get-started-get-data-in` guide.

 .. _phase2-infra-mon: